Cancer Genetic Testing For Early Detection of Cancer Risk

 - Establish or confirm a diagnosis – providing clarity to a case

-- Identify individual risks for developing certain cancers and/or
+- Identify individual risk for developing certain cancers and/or other health conditions

 - Identify at risk family members (children, siblings, parents, and distant relatives)